hyperized/ansible-code-conventions/README.md

 good:
   this: command
 ```
-- When a module does requires '=' parameters, use the following:
+- When a module does require '=' parameters, use the following:

 ```yaml
 moduleX:
   args:
     var: 'something'
 ```
-- When a module does calls something using '=' parameters, use the following:
+- When a module does call something using '=' parameters, use the following:

 ```yaml
 moduleX: >